Living With a Spinal Cord Injury (cont.)

 For the family and caregivers

 After a traumatic SCI, your loved ones will often ask questions about the injury and what it means.
-This should be encouraged, although you should keep your answers short, simple, and honest.
-You cannot give a complete answer, because it is often difficult to know how serious the injury is and how much movement or feeling will be lost.
+Keep your answers short, simple, and honest.
+You cannot give a complete answer, because it's often hard to know how serious the injury is and how much you will recover.
 This typically is not known until swelling and bleeding are reduced and the doctors can find out where the spinal cord has been injured.

 eMedicineHealth Medical Reference from Healthwise